 The health benefits of eating salmon include the following:

 Salmon is also a source of “good” cholesterol (omega-3 fatty acids) which also plays a vital role in keeping you healthy.
-Salmon is also rich in some essential minerals like iron, calcium, selenium and phosphorus, as well as vitamins like A, B and D. Selenium, which is necessary for metabolism of tissues, hair, and nails, is best obtained from animal proteins.
+Salmon is also rich in some essential minerals like iron, calcium, selenium, and phosphorus, as well as vitamins like A, B, and D. Selenium, which is necessary for the metabolism of tissues, hair, and nails, is best obtained from animal proteins.
 Among animals, salmon is one of the best sources for this trace element.

 The omega-3 fatty acids, vitamin D and selenium within salmon all combine to help manage insulin levels throughout the body, thereby facilitating the absorption of sugar and the subsequent lowering of blood sugar levels.

-Again, the omega-3 fatty acids and amino acids help to prevent macular degeneration, retinal dryness, loss of vision and fatigue of the eyes.
+The omega-3 fatty acids and amino acids in this fish help prevent macular degeneration, retinal dryness, loss of vision and fatigue of the eyes.
 It is a proven fact that people who eat fish regularly, or at least more than others, have better vision than those who don’t.